 From there, they’ll give their insurance company all the needed information about the certificate holder, including your name, address, and relationship to them.
 They’ll also need to provide information about the policy itself, such as the start and end dates of the coverage.
 Finally, their insurance provider will deliver the certificate to you with your information officially listed on the policy!

-Manage Multiple COIs With Ease With myCOI
+Manage Multiple COIs With Ease With illumend, from myCOI

-Ready to take the hard part out of COI collection, management, and more? myCOI’s certificate of insurance tracking software makes dealing with piles of certificates easier than ever.
+Ready to take the hard part out of COI collection, management, and more? illumend, from myCOI’s certificate of insurance tracking software makes dealing with piles of certificates easier than ever.
 Book a demo today to learn how you can save time and increase efficiency in your practice.
 Reach out to us today.

 The next uninsured third-party partner won't announce themselves.